Mastic Reserve: Mastic Trail

 The Mastic Trail is based on a traditional footpath that had fallen into disuse.
 In 1994 and 1995 it was restored and reopened as a 4 km walking track that passes through the reserve, traversing the central part of Grand Cayman from south to north.
 The southern part includes a 170 m hand-built rock causeway, known as the “Mastic Bridge”, through black mangrove forest.

 Birds

 The IBA was identified as such by BirdLife International because it supports significant populations of white-crowned pigeons, Cuban amazons, Caribbean elaenias, thick-billed vireos, Yucatan vireos and vitelline warblers.
 Other birds found in the reserve include West Indian woodpeckers and Caribbean doves.

+Expansion

+In 2013, the National Trust for the Cayman Islands bought eight acres of land to expand Mastic Reserve.

+In April of 2014, part of the Mastic trail was lost due to a highway expansion plan.
+Because of the new road, the trail starts slightly north of its previous location.